onnx/sigs/best-practices.md

 ## Publish meeting notes soon after meeting
 Notes should be published within a day of the meeting.
 Usually notes can be published the same day because the SIG chairs would be taking notes directly in the file that has the agenda.

+## Slack Channel
+SIG have slack channels as part of LF AI & Data.
+SIG leaders and participants can use the slack channels to prepare for meetings, send reminders, help with above items, and more.